 Interstate 310 Mississippi

-The projected path of Mississippi 601 takes the Central Harrison Connector south from near the Interstate 10 interchange with Canal Road to 30th Avenue in Gulfport.
-The project will likely include a temporary access road linking the freeway with Canal Road until funding is made available for the massive interchange with MS-601 north and I-10.
+The projected path of Mississippi 601 took the Central Harrison Connector south from near the Interstate 10 interchange with Canal Road to 30th Avenue in Gulfport.
+The project would have likely included a temporary access road linking the freeway with Canal Road until funding was made available for the massive interchange with MS-601 north and I-10.

-Interstate 310, also known as Mississippi 601, is the Canal Road - Port Connector in Gulfport.4 It is proposed to begin at a new interchange with Interstate 10 that will also serve as the southern terminus of the proposed U.S. 49 Gulfport to Hattiesburg freeway (also known as Mississippi 601 North).
-From there, Interstate 310 is planned to travel south to the port of Gulfport, where it would end.
+Interstate 310, also known as Mississippi 601, was the Canal Road - Port Connector in Gulfport.4 It was proposed to begin at a new interchange with Interstate 10 that would also serve as the southern terminus of the proposed U.S. 49 Gulfport to Hattiesburg freeway (also known as Mississippi 601 North).
+From there, Interstate 310 was planned to travel south to the port of Gulfport, where it would end.

 Land clearing was completed along a swath of right of way reserved for the Central Harrison Connector in 2011.
-This view looks south from South Boulevard near Gulfport Dragway at the future path of Mississippi 601.
+This view looks south from South Boulevard near Gulfport Dragway.
 Photo taken April 5, 2012.

 Route Status / Central Harrison Connector

-Planning and design is underway involving a new six-mile freeway linking Interstate 10 to the port of Gulfport.
-Assuming funding is made available, Interstate 310 would be built within four or five years after design is completed, putting completion around 2012.3, 4 Tentatively touted as Interstate 310, the $300 million project is already underway.
-Design began in 2005, and right of way acquisition began 2006.4 Construction was scheduled to begin in 2008,2 but remains on hold as of May 2009.
-If approved, the federal government would cover 90% of the maintenance costs of the new freeway.
-The freeway would otherwise be added to the state highway network with Mississippi Department of Transportation (MDOT) footing the entire bill.1
+Tentatively touted as Interstate 310, the Central Harrison Connector was estimated to cost $300 million.
+Design began in 2005, with right of way acquisition following in 2006.4 Construction was scheduled to begin in 2008,2 but had not through May 2009.
+Had it been approved, the federal government would cover 90% of the maintenance costs of the new freeway.
+The freeway otherwise was added to the state highway network with Mississippi Department of Transportation (MDOT) footing the entire bill.1

 East Harrison Connector

-An adjacent freeway proposal that is under consideration involves a new road, the East Harrison Connector, from Interstate 10 at the Exit 41 interchange with former Mississippi 67 at Woolmarket southward into Biloxi.
-Plans for that route entail a four to six lane roadawy over Popp's Ferry Road en route to a high-level bridge across the Back Bay of Biloxi1.
-The highway proposal ends at U.S. 90 west of Veteerans Avenue.
-See the
+An adjacent freeway proposal that was under consideration involved another limited access highway, the East Harrison Connector, from Interstate 10 at the Woolmarket interchange (Exit 41) southward into Biloxi.
+Plans for that route called for a four to six lane roadway over Popps Ferry Road en route to a high-level bridge across the Back Bay of Biloxi1.
+South onto the Biloxi peninsula, the connector would pass by Hiller park and then run south along Veterans Avenue to end at U.S. 90 east of the Treasure Bay Casino.6

-- Central Harrison County Connector Highway, fact sheet by the Mississippi Department of Transportation webpage
+Central Harrison County Connector Highway, fact sheet by the Mississippi Department of Transportation.